 Let Taboo just be a game and not a societal concept.
 Let’s be open about things that matter to us and do things that gives us true happiness!

-About the Author: Ms. Anshika Chhatani She’s a budding Psychologist and a Succeeding Graphologist.
+Ms. Anshika Chhatani, is a budding Psychologist and a Succeeding Graphologist.
 She’s all about getting Psychology and Creativity together by turning her passion into profession.
 She’s an entrepreneur by the day and a writer by the night.
 Her friends call her Octopus because that’s what she thinks she is, trying her hands at everything that catches her attention as she believes, specialization is for insects, a woman can do whatever she puts her mind to!